digitallinguistics/Nisinoon.net/src/pages/Home/Home.md

     <li>To provide a basis for comprehensive reconstruction of Proto-Algonquian.</li>
   </ol>

-  <p>This database will be a web-based, open-access, centralized resource for Algonquian word components, providing community members and linguists with a set of data that has previously been difficult to access.</p>
+  <p>This database is be a web-based, open-access, centralized resource for Algonquian word components, providing community members and linguists with a set of data that has previously been difficult to access. <a href=https://data.digitallinguistics.io/projects/7b091efd-1be5-4a3c-b863-f6c7ee723096>Explore the database here.</a></p>

 </section>